-We will attain the required diagnostic records and clinical photographs of your full mouth, after accepting the proposed treatment plan to assist in your rehabilitation.
+We will attain the required diagnostic records and clinical photographs of your full mouth after accepting the proposed treatment plan to assist in your rehabilitation.
 This involves digital impressions of your missing teeth to construct a study model, take clinical photographs, and a three-dimensional radiograph (x-ray).
-These records are essential for the planning phase, where to place your four dental implants and determine the most appropriate path to reach your desired outcome.
+These records are essential for the planning phase, where to place your all on four implants and determine the most appropriate path to reach your desired outcome.

-STEP 3: PLACEMENT OF THE DENTAL IMPLANT FIXTURE
+STEP 3: PLACEMENT OF THE ALL-ON-FOUR DENTAL IMPLANT FIXTURE

-The surgical procedure of placing the tiny dental implant fixtures into your upper or lower jaw may take a few hours to complete.
+Placing the tiny implant fixtures into your upper or lower jaw may take a few hours to complete.
 Once placed, the implant fixtures will be covered by small healing caps to protect them.

-Once the dental implant fixtures are placed, a precise digital impression is taken of their positions.
-This information is sent to our in-house laboratory where your temporary (or provisional) prosthesis will be fabricated.
+Once the All on 4 implant fixtures are placed, a precise digital impression is taken of their positions.
+This information is sent to our in-house laboratory, where your temporary (or provisional) prosthesis will be fabricated.

 STEP 4: PROVISIONAL DENTAL IMPLANT PROSTHESIS